 What is a SimTek Fence?

-SimTek fences are super durable fences made through a patented process that go above and beyond what is expected of a fence.
+SimTek fences are super durable fences made through a patented process that goes above and beyond what is expected of a fence.
 Are you tired of the maintenance that comes along with wooden fences, or the fragility of vinyl fences?
 Maybe you want something strong like a rock wall, but you can’t afford it.
 If this is the question, then a SimTek fence installation is your answer!
 SimTek fences are a beautiful alternative to vinyl and privacy fences.
-They’re maintenance free and they come with a lifetime manufacturer's warranty.
+They’re maintenance-free and they come with a lifetime manufacturer's warranty.
 SimTek can have the look of stone or wood without the price or hassle.
 Our Orlando SimTek fence crew will professionally install a SimTek fence on your property so you never have to worry about fence maintenance or stability every again.
 Be prepared for the onslaught of compliments as well – these fences are gorgeous!

 Benefits of Getting a SimTek Fence Installed

-SimTek fences are created through a patented rotational molded process, as well as with a proprietary Linear Low Density Polyethylene.
-This ensures a superior performance.
+SimTek fences are created through a patented rotational molded process, as well as with a proprietary Linear Low-Density Polyethylene.
+This ensures superior performance.
 These fences don’t just function well – they look incredible, and you never have to worry about them breaking down or requiring maintenance.
 Each post and panel of SimTek is reinforced with galvanized steel – now that’s durability!
 SimTek fences are constructed to withstand up to 110 mph of sustained winds and up to 130 mph wind gusts.
 These fences are great as a sound barrier.
 Did you know that they can block ninety-eight percent of direct sound?
 You can finally say goodnight to your neighbor’s Saturday night barbecue racket!
 Extreme temperatures are no match for SimTek – these fences can withstand temperatures of negative 40 degrees Fahrenheit to over 140 degrees Fahrenheit.